Place a reasonable price on your

 when "to fold."

-Keep time from dragging down
+Keep time from dragging

-the deal.
 To keep the momentum up, work with your intermediary to

-be sure that potential buyers stay on a time schedule and that offers
+be sure that potential buyers stay on a time schedule and that

-move in a timely fashion.
+offers move in a timely fashion.

-Be willing to stay involved.
+Be willing to stay involved

 Even if you are feeling burnt-out, realize that the buyer may want